 The strategic preparation portion of the workshop focuses on determining the needs and interests of management and the bargaining unit and aligning collective bargaining objectives with overall business objectives.
 Participants will:

-- Identify the authentic relationship between management and the union and how that effects bargaining
+- Identify the authentic relationship between management and the union and how that affects bargaining

 - Evaluate the key business conditions and business objectives of the enterprise and determine how they relate to labour relations and the collective agreement

 - Identifying internal and external factors that influence negotiations